apache/pekko/docs/src/main/paradox/general/configuration.md

 // plus myapp1 and myapp2 subtrees
 ```

-while in the second one, only the “akka” subtree is lifted, with the following
+while in the second one, only the “pekko” subtree is lifted, with the following
 result

 ```ruby